dowjones/react-cellblock/README.md

     colWidth: PropTypes.number, // column width in “grid units”
     colMinPixelWidth: PropTypes.number, // minimum number of pixels available in this column
     colMaxPixelWidth: PropTypes.number, // maximum number of pixels available in this column
-    breakPoint: PropTypes.number, // current grid breakPoint
+    breakpoint: PropTypes.number, // current grid breakpoint
   };
   // ...
 });
 ```
 `colWidth` is ideal for most responsive use cases, because it doesn’t matter whether or not the breakpoint is flexible.
 3 grid units is always 3 grid units.
-However, for more difficult cases, you can use `colMinPixelWidth` and `colMaxPixelWidth` (they will be the same for non-flexible breakpoints). `breakPoint` is available, but not typically as useful.
+However, for more difficult cases, you can use `colMinPixelWidth` and `colMaxPixelWidth` (they will be the same for non-flexible breakpoints). `breakpoint` is available, but not typically as useful.

 ##### A Note on responsive components